bvl2016/30DayMapChallenge2021/README.md

 This is [the official website](https://30daymapchallenge.com/) .

-This had been the first time joining this challenge :)
+This had been my first time joining this challenge :)

 Just enjoy the galleries!!!